-3. The written appeal will be considered by an Ad Hoc Appeals Committee appointed by the Dean.
+- 3. The written appeal will be considered by an Ad Hoc Appeals Committee appointed by the Dean.
 The voting members of the Ad Hoc Appeals Committee may not be members of the SEPH Committee and will be selected among those faculty not directly involved with the student's case.
 There will be a minimum of three voting members on the Ad Hoc Appeals Committee.
-SUNY Downstate's Associate or Assistant Dean of Student Affairs will serve as ex-officio, non-voting members.

-4. The Chair of the Ad Hoc Appeals Committee will notify the student in writing that he/she is being granted an opportunity to appear before the Ad Hoc Appeals Committee to discuss, in detail, the reasons for his/her appeal.
+SUNY Downstate's Associate and SPH Assistant Dean for Enrollment and Student Affairs will serve as ex-officio, non-voting members. - 4.
+The Chair of the Ad Hoc Appeals Committee will notify the student in writing that he/she is being granted an opportunity to appear before the Ad Hoc Appeals Committee to discuss, in detail, the reasons for his/her appeal.
 The Chair shall provide written/email notice of such a meeting (including the date, time and place) to the student and all Ad Hoc Appeals Committee members.
 The student will have, a minimum of 2 (two) business days advance notice of the meeting day and time.
-The meeting with the Ad Hoc Committee will be scheduled within 10 (ten) business days the Committee's receipt of the student's written appeal.

-5. During the meeting, the student will be given an opportunity to present his/her appeal before the Ad Hoc Appeals Committee.
+The meeting with the Ad Hoc Committee will be scheduled within 10 (ten) business days the Committee's receipt of the student's written appeal. - 5.
+During the meeting, the student will be given an opportunity to present his/her appeal before the Ad Hoc Appeals Committee.
 The student will not be allowed to record any of the proceedings.
 After completion of the student's presentation, members of the Ad Hoc Appeals Committee may address questions to the student.
 Furthermore, the Ad Hoc Appeals Committee may seek information from the program chair, faculty, student's advisor, and/or other parties involved in the case.
-After the student has made any concluding remarks, the student will leave the meeting so that the Committee can discuss the appeal and make a recommendation to the Dean.
+After the student has made any concluding remarks, the student will leave the meeting so that the Committee can discuss the appeal and make a recommendation to the Dean. - a.

-a.
 The Ad Hoc Appeals Committee may recommend that the prior action of the SEPH Committee either be upheld, modified, or reversed.
-A decision requires a majority vote.b.
-The decision of the Ad Hoc Appeals Committee will be sent in writing within seven (7) business days by the Chair of the Ad Hoc Appeals Committee to the Dean, the Vice Dean, and the SPH Assistant Dean for Enrollment & Student Affairs.
+A decision requires a majority vote. - b.
+The decision of the Ad Hoc Appeals Committee will be sent in writing within seven (7) business days by the Chair of the Ad Hoc Appeals Committee to the Dean, the Vice Dean, and the SPH Assistant Dean for Enrollment & Student Affairs. - c.

-c.
 The Vice Dean will notify the student, in writing, of the decision of the Ad Hoc Appeals Committee within fourteen (14) business days of his/her appeal meeting.
 The Vice Dean is required to employ only his/her best effort to notify the student of his/her status.
-(Notification will be made to the address on file in the Office of the Registrar and a copy will be sent to the student's Downstate e-mail account.)
+(Notification will be made to the address on file in the Office of the Registrar and a copy will be sent to the student's Downstate e-mail account.) - 6.

-6. Students who have been recommended for dismissal from the School of Public Health may schedule an appeal with the Dean of the School of Public Health within ten (10) business days of the date of the letter from the Vice Dean.
 The Dean, after due consideration, may either endorse the recommendation of the Ad Hoc Appeals Committee or make an independent determination.
-In either event, the Dean's decision is final and binding.

-7. The student will be notified of the final decision of the Dean.
+In either event, the Dean's decision is final and binding. - 7.
+The student will be notified of the final decision of the Dean.
 The Dean is required to employ only his/her best effort to notify the student of his/her status.
 (Notification will be made to the address on file in the Office of the Registrar and a copy will be sent to the student's Downstate e-mail account.)